roselandroche/node-db3-project/README.md

 Use a graphical tool like `SQLite Studio` to open `./data/northwind.db3` and execute the following queries:

 - Display the ProductName and CategoryName for all products in the database.
 Returns 77 records.
+DONE
 - Display the order Id and shipper CompanyName for all orders placed before August 9 2012.
 Returns 429 records.
+DONE
 - Display the name and quantity of the products ordered in order with Id 10251.
 Sort by ProductName.
 Returns 3 records.
+DONE
-- Display the OrderID, curstomer's Company Name and the employee's Last Name for every order.
+- Display the OrderID, customer's Company Name and the employee's Last Name for every order.
 All columns should be labeled clearly.
 Returns 16,789 records.
+DONE

 ### Database Methods